primeqa/primeqa/examples/drdecr/README.md

 > ${OUTPUT_DIR}/${CHECKPOINT}_index.log ;
 ```

-The index will be stored in `./results/post_training/colbert-LAST/colbert-LAST_index` directory.
+The index will be stored in:
+`./results/post_training/colbert-LAST/colbert-LAST_index` directory.

 ## Step 4: Retrieval
 ```